PERSONAL INJURY ATTORNEYS - MONROE & RUSTON, LA CONTACT JOHN BRUSCATO TODAY.

 At-Fault States

-If you live in a fault-based state and have been involved in a car accident, then the victim is responsible for filing a claim with the at-fault driver's insurer.
-The claim can cover damages including property damage, vehicle damage, lost wages due to injury, pain and suffering, medical bills, and other losses.
+If you live in a fault-based state and are involved in a car accident, the responsibility falls on the victim to file a claim with the at-fault driver's insurance.
+This claim can help cover various damages, such as property and vehicle damage, lost wages due to injury, pain and suffering, medical bills, and more.
+The at-fault driver’s insurer is typically responsible for compensating the victim, but if your claim is denied or disputed, you may need to pursue legal action to protect your rights.

 No-Fault States